Dr. Chris Chatfield

 I have now *retired*, and am therefore *not* taking on any more postgraduate students.
 Thus there is no point in asking me to take you on as a research student or as a post-doc.
 There is also no point in asking me to referee papers, as I will have to decline.

 Personal information and interests.
 I am a committed Christian and am active in my local parish church (Weston All Saints, Bath).
 I play golf (handicap 22), tennis and bridge.
-I am the Chair of Governors of St Michaels VC Junior School in Twerton, Bath.
-I belong to the National Trust, the RSPB, WWT and Greenpeace.
-I also belong to Cumberwell Park Golf Club and Bath Bridge Club.
+I belong to the National Trust, the RSPB, and WWT.
+I also belong to Lansdown Golf Club and Bath Bridge Club.